-TWIN FALLS — Democratic candidates in Magic Valley legislative races out-raised and out-spent their Republican opponents across the board between May and September, campaign finance reports released this week show.
+TWIN FALLS — Democratic candidates in Magic Valley legislative races out-raised and out-spent their Republican opponents across the board between May and September, campaign finance reports released in early October show.

 Here’s what south-central Idaho legislative candidates have raised and spent since the primaries.